SIT30622

 - People seeking multiskilled capability across a range of hospitality operations

-- Workers who enjoy fast-paced, team-based service environments
+- Workers who enjoy fast paced, team based service environments

 - Learners wanting a nationally recognised qualification to support hospitality career growth